Baltic Sea Cruises 2019 - 2020

 - Marvel at the mammoth Neoclassical Brandenburg Gate, which throughout history has been the backdrop of significant historical events

-- Check-in at Checkpoint Charlie, the best-known crossing point between East and West Berlin during World War 2
+- Check-in at Checkpoint Charlie, the best-known crossing point between East and West Berlin when the city was divided

 Baltic Sea Cruises – Popular destinationsAbove, you will see a selection of some of the best, and most popular, destinations for the Baltic Sea cruise.
 Feel free to browse through our main cruise destinations of this region, or if you need some more inspiration, simply call our cruise experts.
 Dreamlines experts are on-hand to guide you through the booking process and find you an ideal cruise deal.
 Some of the most well-known destination in the Baltic Sea region are perhaps Stockholm and Helsinki and are celebrated for their spectacular architecture and scenic natural beauty.
 These cities with their medieval streets are perfectly suited to those cruise passengers with an affinity for middle ages and history.
 Other popular Baltic Sea cruise destinations include Tallinn, where the iconic narrow medieval streets are located and Copenhagen, which is home to charming Scandinavian culture, colorful architecture and quirky arts.
 There are too many wonderful places that must be visited to be believed!